simonesilvestroni/m2m-website/_pages/about.md

 {: .list-hr }
 - Throughout the 1990s, I acquired audio skills in music studios, freelancing as a [bass player](/blog/tag/bass/).
 Later, I specialised in [mix](/blog/tag/mix/) and [master](/blog/tag/master/).
-- Hired at the end of 1999 as a [sound designer](/blog/tag/sound-design/) for video games, to me the ultimate audio-visual narrative medium.
+- I was hired at the end of 1999 as a [sound designer](/blog/tag/sound-design/) for video games, to me the ultimate audio-visual narrative medium.

 ### People